mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 # Deep Learning with Pytorch on GPUs

-Deep leaning is the fundation of artificial intelligence nowadays.
-Deep leaning programs can be accelerated substantially on GPUs.
+Deep learning is the foundation of artificial intelligence nowadays.
+Deep learning programs can be accelerated substantially on GPUs.

 PyTorch is a popular Python package for working on deep learning projects.

-On this page, we introduce recipes to run deep-learning programs on GPUs wtih Pytorch.
+This page introduces recipes to run deep-learning programs on GPUs with Pytorch.

 ## Installing PyTorch

 === "Engaging"

-     First, load a Miniforge module to provide python platform,
+     First, load a Miniforge module to provide Python platform,
      ```
      module load miniforge/24.3.0-0
      ```
-     Create a new environment and install PyToch,
+     Create a new environment and install PyTorch,
      ```
      conda create -n torch
      source activate torch
      pip install torch
      ```
-     This installs PyTorch with CUDA support by default, which enables it running on GPUs.
+     This installs PyTorch with CUDA support by default, which enables it to run on GPUs.

 ## PyTorch on CPU and a single GPU